 - Prepare your Jello shots according to your desired recipe.
-It’s recommended to thoroughly chill the alcohol before adding it to the mix.
+It’s recommended to chill the alcohol before adding it to the mix thoroughly.

 - Pour the mixture into separate containers if you want to serve Jello shots individually.
 Make sure the containers have lids.
-If you’d like to cut the Jello into slices prior to serving, you can pour the entire mixture into a large lidded bowl or flat dish.
+If you’d like to cut the Jello into slices before serving, you can pour the entire mixture into a large lidded bowl or flat dish.

 - Allow the mixture to cool before putting the container/s into the fridge.
-Make sure to properly cover the container/s to maintain the flavor, texture, and color of the Jello.
+Make sure to adequately cover the container/s to maintain the flavor, texture, and color of the Jello.

-- If you’re in a hurry, increase the temperature of your fridge so the shots would set faster.
+- If you’re in a hurry, increase the temperature of your fridge so the shots will set faster.